alastair-marshall/alastair-marshall.github.io/index.md

 # Biography

-I am a PhD student from Scotland who is currently working for [NVision Imaging Technologies GmbH](https://www.nvision-imaging.com/) based in Ulm, Germany.
-During my time at NVision I've worked on several different projects, but they have all been centred around applying quantum optimal control (QOC) to a variety of different systems.
+I am a PhD student from Scotland who is currently working for [qruise GmbH](https://qruise.com) based in Saarbruken, Germany.
+I have previously worked at [NVision Imaging Technologies GmbH](https://www.nvision-imaging.com/), where I've worked on several different projects, all centred around applying quantum optimal control (QOC) to a variety of different systems.

 ## My Work